armaturenbrett/armaturenbrett/README.md

 ## Install a widget

-Simply adding a widget as a Git submodule and install it with the Rails task.
+Simply add a widget as a Git submodule and install it with the Rails task.

 ```
 git submodule add git@example.com:mywidget.git